-Despite these undoubted achievements, much remains to be done.
-There are two billion people who are still malnourished, and of these about 749 million do not get enough calories (IFPRI, 2015).
-Meanwhile, yield gains are slowing down for some major food crops.
-Climate change has introduced additional, urgent challenges to farmers (Box 1).
-Today, modern tools and methods allow researchers to be ever more accurate and efficient in managing and manipulating genetic diversity.
+Despite these agricultural advances, much remains to be done.
+There are two billion people who are still malnourished, and of these about 749 million do not get enough calories.
+Meanwhile, yield gains are slowing down for some major food crops, and climate change has introduced additional, urgent challenges to farmers.
+Today, modern tools and methods allow researchers to be more accurate and efficient in managing and manipulating genetic diversity.
 However, for breeders to continue delivering benefits, they require continued access to the raw materials of old.

 Climate change and the future of crop diversity

 Evidence of rising temperatures, changing seasonal patterns and increasing frequency of extreme weather events is growing.
 The consensus is that climate change will affect agricultural productivity worldwide.
 The adaptation of the agricultural sector will be crucial to ensure food security for a global population of nine billion people in 2050.
-Although climate change is one of the drivers of loss of biodiversity in general, crop diversity in particular is expected to play a significant role both in mitigating the adverse effects of, and adapting to, climate change.
-A report by FAO (2015) places crop diversity at the forefront of adaptation solutions.
-A key to achieving adaptation, according to Asfaw and Lipper (2012), is broadening the genetic base of crops.
+Climate change is contributing to the loss of biodiversity, but the crop diversity that is safeguarded is expected to play a significant role both in mitigating the adverse effects of, and adapting to, climate change.
+A report by FAO places crop diversity at the forefront of adaptation solutions.
+A key to achieving adaptation is broadening the genetic base of crops.
 Simulation studies have demonstrated simple and feasible changes in farm practices that can have significant impacts on crop productivity, such as changing varieties and planting times to avoid drought and heat stress during dry periods.

 The continued availability and accessibility of both traditional and improved varieties is key to future improvements in crop productivity.
-For example, the “scuba” rice varieties released in India, Bangladesh, the Philippines, Indonesia, Myanmar, Lao PDR and Nepal, which are able to grow in flood-prone areas and withstand submergence under water for up to two weeks, were produced by the International Rice Research Institute (IRRI) through the introduction of a gene from an Indian landrace (Almendral, 2014; CGIAR Consortium, 2012; IRRI, 2015).
-Such conditions are expected to become much more common under even conservative climate change scenarios.
+For example, the “scuba” rice varieties released in India, Bangladesh, the Philippines, Indonesia, Myanmar, Lao PDR and Nepal, which are able to grow in flood-prone areas and withstand submergence under water for up to two weeks, were produced by the International Rice Research Institute (IRRI) through the introduction of a gene from an Indian landrace.
+Flooding and other severe weather conditions are expected to become more common under even conservative climate change scenarios.